mlaursen/react-md/packages/documentation/src/guides/installation.md

 ## Adding Base Styles

-Once `react-md` and `node-sass` have been installed, you'll want to include the base `react-md` styles.
+Once `react-md` and `sass` have been installed, you'll want to include the base `react-md` styles.
 First, create a `src/index.scss` file and generate the
 styles:

 ```scss